Foxandxss/angular-tips/source/_posts/2015-10-07-creating-a-rating-directive-in-angular-2.markdown

 @Component({
   selector: 'rating',
   inputs: ['rate'],
-  outputs: ['updateRate: rate']
+  outputs: ['updateRate: rateChange']
 })
 ```

 Again, a well named property.
-Here we are saying that we will have an output called `rate` (exact same name that our input) but we want to call it `updateRate` locally.
+Here we are saying that we will have an output called `rateChange` but we want to call it `updateRate` locally.

+**Note:** Prior to Angular2 .41.
+You would name your output with the same name as the input, but now you have to suffix it with `Change`.

 Outputs in Angular 2 are events, so now we are going to initialize it as a proper event: